-Port 0 is an 8-bit port; Port 1 contains 2 bits, P1.1-P1.0 in the and CY7C63221A-XC parts.
-Each bit can also be selected as an interrupt source for the microcontroller.
+Port 0 is an 8-bit port; Port 1 contains either 2 bits, P1.1-P1.0 in the CY7C63723, or all 8 bits, P1.7-P1.0 in the CY7C63743 parts.
+Each bit can also be selected as an interrupt source for the microcontroller, as explained in Section 21.0.

-The data for each GPIO pin is accessible through the Port Data Register.
-Writes to the Port Data Register store outgoing data state for the port pins, while reads from the Port Data Register return the actual logic value on the port pins, not the Port Data Register contents.
+The data for each GPIO pin is accessible through the Port Data register.
+Writes to the Port Data register store outgoing data state for the port pins, while reads from the Port Data register return the actual logic value on the port pins, not the Port Data register contents.
 Each GPIO pin is configured independently.
 The driving state of each GPIO pin is determined by the value written to the pin's Data Register and by two associated pin's Mode0 and Mode1 bits.